-1.1 Members of the Committee shall be appointed by the Board of directors of the Company on the recommendation of the Nomination Committee in consultation with the Chairman of the Audit Committee.
-The Committee shall be made up of at least 3 members, with at least 3 members being independent non-executive directors, at least one of whom shall have recent and relevant financial experience.
-The chairman of the board shall be entitled to be a member of the Committee, provided he or she was considered independent on appointment.
+1.1 Members of the Committee shall be appointed by the Board of directors of the Company on the recommendation of the Nomination Committee in consultation with the Chair of the Audit Committee.
+The Committee shall be made up of at least three members, all of whom shall be independent non-executive directors, at least one of whom shall have recent and relevant financial experience and the committee as a whole shall have competence in the sector in which the company operates The chair of the board shall not be a member of the committee.

-1.2 The board shall appoint the Committee Chairman who shall be an independent non-executive director.
-In the absence of the Committee Chairman and/or an appointed deputy, the remaining members present shall elect one of themselves to chair the meeting.
+1.2 The board shall appoint the Committee Chair.
+In the absence of the Committee Chair and/or an appointed deputy, the remaining members present shall elect one of themselves to chair the meeting.

-1.3 Members of the Committee, the Financial Director, the Financial Controller and a representative of the external auditors shall attend meetings.
-However, other individuals may be invited to attend all or part of any meeting as and when appropriate.
+1.3 Only members of the Committee have the right to attend committee meetings.
+However, the Financial Director, the Financial Controller and typically a representative of the external auditors will be invited to attend meetings on a regular basis and other individuals may be invited to attend all or part of any meeting as and when appropriate.
 For the avoidance of doubt, a meeting solely of the members of the Committee shall be quorate.

-1.4 Appointments to the Committee shall be for a period of up to three years, which may be extended for further periods of up to three year periods, provided the director still meets the criteria for membership of the Committee.
+1.4 Appointments to the Committee shall be for a period of up to three years, which may be extended for up to two additional three year periods, provided the director still meets the criteria for membership of the Committee.

-1.5 The Committee or its Chairman shall meet with the Board of Directors at least twice a year to report and discuss matters arising from the performance of its duties.
+1.5 The Committee or its Chair shall report to the Board of Directors at least twice a year to detail matters arising from the performance of its duties.

-2.1 The Financial Controller shall act as the secretary of the Committee.
+2.1 The Financial Controller or Company Secretary shall act as the secretary of the Committee.

-3.1 The quorum necessary for the transaction of business shall be 2 members, both of whom must be independent non-executive directors.
+3.1 The quorum necessary for the transaction of business shall be two members.
 A duly convened meeting of the Committee at which a quorum is present shall be competent to exercise all or any of the authorities, powers and discretions vested in or exercisable by the Committee.

 4. Frequency of Meetings